 Quick Answer

-Columbia Men's Arcadia II Waterproof Rain Jacket
+Columbia Women's Arcadia II Jacket, Waterproof & Breathable

 The Columbia Arcadia II is the best waterproof rain jacket for value — fully seam-sealed, adjustable hood, and packable for under $70.